HexeCalibre/NCBacoor/FRD.md

 ## 6. Security:

-- Implement basic security measures to protect user data.
+- Implement basic measures to ensure the physical security of the tablet.
-- Ensure the tablet is securely mounted to prevent theft.
+  - Securely mount the tablet to prevent theft or tampering.

 ## 7. Testing: